 What about the second scenario where you have already allowed the negative thoughts to become predominant?
 We would all prefer that this doesn’t happen, but let’s be realistic we all must learn to cope with the negative thinking pattern that now has control.
 Here are a few ways to overcome the negative thought pattern and turn it into a positive one:

-- The longer you wallow in your negative thoughts the greater the damage, so you need to start catching yourself as your thoughts go from positive to negative.
-Those are those moments when you say to yourself, I wish I hadn’t said that or reacted that way.
+The longer you wallow in your negative thoughts the greater the damage, so you need to start catching yourself as your thoughts go from positive to negative.
+These are the moments when you say to yourself, I wish I hadn’t said that or reacted that way.
 Recognize this is very good, because you are not only aware of the negative thought pattern, but you are putting yourself in the state of mind to change it.

 The law of attraction is a powerful reality and it responds to what you are thinking, so it is imperative that you spend the majority of your time focused on good thoughts.
 What you think about is a choice so choose wisely.
 Ultimately it is you that controls the world that you see.
 Control your thoughts and control your reality.